 This upscale enclave on the southeast rim of Mission Valley is picturesque, with attractive (and pricey) Spanish-styled homes.
 It's a peaceful pocket amid the hubbub of the inner city.
 Kensington also has a tiny business district along the single main artery of Adams Avenue.

-Best Bets: Small Bar, El Sarape, Twiggs Coffeehouse, Parkhouse Eatery, Old Trolley Barn Park
+Best Bets: Small Bar, El Sarape, Twiggs Coffeehouse, Parkhouse Eatery, and Old Trolley Barn Park

-Best Bets: The Ould Sod pub, Antique Row, Lestat's Coffee
+Best Bets: The Ould Sod pub, Antique Row, and Lestat's Coffee

-Best Bets: India Street, Mimmo's Italian Village, Indigo Grill, Filippi's, Bencotto
+Best Bets: India Street, Mimmo's Italian Village, Indigo Grill, Filippi's, and Bencotto

-Best Bets: Turf Supper Club, The Big Kitchen, M-Theory Records, South Park Grill
+Best Bets: Turf Supper Club, The Big Kitchen, M-Theory Records, and South Park Grill

-Best Bets: Bub's Dive Bar, Crushed, Duck Dive, Patio on Lamont, Johnny V, Turquoise Bar, Firehouse
+Best Bets: Bub's Dive Bar, Crushed, Duck Dive, Patio on Lamont, Johnny V, Turquoise Bar, and Firehouse